pliduino/aurora-interpreter/md/IDEAS.md

 - [ ] Fix Sconstruct to compile correctly on all platforms/compilers
 - [ ] Add highlight to .ar code
 - [ ] Properties
+- [ ] Add iteration depth to parser and make parse_vars global